Romeo and Juliet Mortality Quotes

 And all things change them to the contrary.

 Lord Capulet describes death as a kind of marriage, and a funeral as a kind of wedding.
-This echoes the way in which Romeo and Juliet believe that suicide is a means by which they can be together forever.
+Like love and hate, these two major life events don't seem so different after all.

 A dram of poison, such soon-speeding gear